Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 ## Sharing our results
 Duration: 3

-Now that we've completed going through our project, how can we share this project with others?
-To do this we can head over to the app side of things.
-At the top of your project, you'll see a button showing if you're in the logic or app view.
-By switching over to the app side of things, we can start arranging our cells and adding/removing them as we see fit.
-Check out the [Hex docs](https://learn.hex.tech/docs/build-apps/app-builder) to learn about how you can effectively use the app builder.
+Now that we've completed going through our project, we can share this project with others!
+To do this:
+- Head over to the app builder

-A pre-built layout has been designed but feel free to customize and add any additional elements!
+- A pre-built layout has been designed but feel free to customize and add any additional elements

-Once you are happy with the layout, we can go a head and publish.
-Publishing is like taking a snapshot of the current state of our app and publishing it as an interactive web app that anyone can see.
-To publish, hit the green publish button in the top right corner.
-Once that's done, hit the  share button next to publish, and select `Publish to web`.
-Whoever you share the link with will be able to see the live version of your app!
+- To customize add, remove, and arrange cells.
+Check out the [Hex docs](https://learn.hex.tech/docs/build-apps/app-builder) for more info.
+- Publish the app with the [Publish button](https://learn.hex.tech/docs/share-insights/apps/publish-and-share-apps)
+- Lastly, hit the share button next to publish, and select `Publish to web`.

 ## Conclusion
 Congratulations on making it to the end of this Lab!
 You can view a published version of this [project here](https://app.hex.tech/810c3d49-47a5-470c-9eaa-f471548c9620/app/af138a51-cae9-4300-9aee-6805afe6e699/latest)!